Tyler Kord, Chef/Partner

 We were soon joined by a new pal—Ian Sugarman—a fellow broccoli-lover, who enjoys things like taking Shake Shack public and blowing things up (digitally) with Base FX in China.
 After taking Paris by storm and eating everything we could find, we decided to grow the No. 7 family, opening No. 7 Sub shops at The Plaza Food Hall and in Brooklyn Bridge Park (Dumbo).
 Soon after, we opened No. 7 North in Greenpoint, a bar focused on fun cocktails, cheap beer, pool, and, of course, more broccoli.

-No. 7 continues to grow and will soon introduce a new vegetarian fast-food style pop-up with UrbanSpace Vanderbilt called No. 7 Veggie.
+No. 7 continues to grow with its new open vegetarian fast-food style pop-up with UrbanSpace Vanderbilt called No. 7 Veggie!
 We hope to see you soon at one of our locations even if you do not dream about broccoli—but you probably should.

 - Tyler Kord, Chef